johsteffens/tbman/README.md

 If you free or reallocate memory and know the previously allocated amount, you can further speed up processing by telling tbman about the currently allocated size using `tbman_nrealloc` and `tbman_nfree`.
-This helps the manager find the corresponding node for the memory instance.
+This helps the manager finding the corresponding node for the memory instance faster.

 ```C
 // realloc with size communication